 Somali Population in Canada (2021 Census)

-The journey of Somalis to Canada started in the late 1970s after the 1976 removal of discriminatory clauses in Canadian immigration laws.
+The journey of Somalis to Canada began in the late 1970s, following the 1976 removal of discriminatory clauses from Canadian immigration laws.
 Edward Opoku-Dapaah, a sociologist and educator, revealed that the influx of Somali refugees to Canada gained momentum from 1980 to 1990 when Somalia fell under Siad Barre’s military rule.
 Since Toronto was the destination of choice for refugees, most of the first arrivals settled there while awaiting the processing of their papers.

 Somali refugees still come to Canada, and the number grows every year.
 Despite the deportations of many Somalis, the Somali community remains one of the fastest-growing in the country.